 However, the construction industry is structurally characterised by the presence of many actors, and this fragmentation of roles and tasks naturally makes digitalisation more challenging when compared with other sectors.
 Especially construction SMEs and craftsmen have limited investments opportunities and often lack digital expertise, which is why we need a gradual digital transformation across the whole value chain that is beneficial for everyone.

-- DG GROW and DG CONNECT support digital construction - - Read more
+- Digitalisation: Commission looks for digital champions among construction SMEs - - Read more